Rough volatility, path-dependent PDEs and weak rates of convergence: Introduction

 \subsection{Organisation of the paper}

-The rest of the paper is structured as follows.
-In Section~\ref{sect:def_and_ito_form}, we introduce the framework and definitions needed to extend the It\^{o} formula to functionals with super-polynomial growth.
+The paper is structured as follows: In Section~\ref{sect:def_and_ito_form}, we introduce the framework and definitions needed to extend the It\^{o} formula to functionals with super-polynomial growth.
 In Section~\ref{sec:GenPPDE}, the connection with the path-dependent PDE is established, as in the Markovian setting.
 We apply these results to rough volatility models in Section~\ref{sec:RvolApplication} and postpone the proofs to Section~\ref{sec:proof_RvolApplication}.
-In Section~\ref{sec:weak_rates_of_conv} we state our main result for the weak rates of convergence, whose proof is carried out in details in Sections~\ref{sec:ProofBoundsIntegrands},\ref{sec:Proofs_Prop_est_A} and~\ref{sec:CvgSeries}.
-Finally, technical lemmas and important constants are gathered in the appendix.
+In Section~\ref{sec:weak_rates_of_conv} we state our main result for the weak rates of convergence, whose proof is carried out in details in Sections~\ref{sec:Bone} and~\ref{sec:Btwo}.